Checklist #2: Promoting your Chartered Status

 Letterheads, compliment slips, business cards, brochures, and folders should all include the appropriate Chartered logo.
 If you produce a printed brochure, reserve a space to explain the benefits to your clients of your Chartered status.

 If clients visit your office for meetings, consider adding the appropriate logo to your reception area and signage.
 Don’t forget to display your certificates proudly and create literature explaining why you are Chartered, and how it benefits your clients.
 People will read these while waiting in your reception area for meetings.

 11. Press releases

 If you are a newly Chartered adviser or firm it’s the sort of thing the local press may be interested in.
 You won’t know until you ask them.
-The CII have a library of sample press release and client communications that can be used as a starting point to send out to your clients.
+The CII has a library of sample press releases and client communications that can be used as a starting point to send out to your local press and to your clients.

 Add your Chartered status to your LinkedIn job title; it’ll help you appear in the results when someone searches for a Chartered Financial Planner.
 Explain in your profile too what it means to be Chartered and how it benefits your clients.

 Again, add the logo (ensuring it’s used within the CII’s brand guidelines) to your social media profiles.
 You never know what will make the difference to someone getting in touch, or not.

 14. The CII Chartered database

 The CII lists all Chartered firms in a directory; you can find it by clicking here.
 Too many firms fail to fully complete their profile, missing email addresses, telephone numbers and websites.
 Make sure you fully complete your profile.

 Your staff probably know that your firm, or advisers are Chartered.
 But do they know why, how it was achieved and, most importantly, how it benefits your clients?
 Train your staff on all these points and show them how to communicate these to the outside world.